chaecramb/mars-rover/README.md

 ### GUI

+For GUI mode it is suggested to run in a full screen standalone terminal window.

 ```sh
 npm start
 ```

+#### Controls

+Movement

-For simplicity of keyboard control, the arrow keys can be used to control the rover (these will be translated to commands the rover understands, e.g. L R M.)
+- For simplicity of keyboard control, the arrow keys can be used to control the rover
+- Up to move forward
+- Left/Right to turn
+- These will be translated to commands the rover understands, e.g. L R M.

-Press q to quit the simulation.
+Press q to quit the simulation

 Press l to launch another rover

 Press s to switch active rovers.
-This will cycle through the active rovers.
+This will cycle through the active rovers

 ### File Based Input